Answer · Behavioral risk

 How a software commitment device works in NinjaTrader 8

-Meridian Guard for NinjaTrader 8 is built specifically as a commitment-device platform.
+Meridian is a complete risk-management add-on for NinjaTrader 8 — it enforces the traditional limits a risk tool is expected to cover (daily loss limit, P&L and drawdown caps, max single-trade loss, consecutive-loss cutoff, session time) at the order layer, including v1.5.5 Hard limits (a max-contracts cap and blocked entry order types rejected at submission), and adds the behavioral layer no other tool has — then carries each session into a built-in journal, Intel analytics, and five years of local history.
+Guard is the part of that system built specifically as a commitment device.
 The trader configures the rules in advance — for example, "after two consecutive losses, require a typed acknowledgment phrase before the next entry; after three, enforce a 10-minute countdown; after four, end the session" — and Guard enforces them automatically the moment a trigger condition is met.

 Six trigger types are available: PSI Below (the composite Psychological Stability Index drops under a threshold), Consecutive Losses, Session P&L Below, Unrealized P&L Below, Single Trade Loss, and Session Time Over.
-Each can be paired with one of five response levels — Alert, Acknowledge, Countdown, Risk Alert Mode, Disconnect — selected for the appropriate severity.
-Guard rules can be password-locked to prevent in-session override, with most traders selecting a password they will not remember under pressure as a standard practice.
+The last five are the same loss, drawdown, and exposure limits a conventional risk tool enforces; PSI Below is the behavioral trigger that conventional tools do not have.
+Each can be paired with one of five response levels on NinjaTrader 8 (six tiers in Guard v2 on the standalone apps) — Notify, Risk Alert, Acknowledge, Trading Pause, Disconnect — selected for the appropriate severity.
+Guard rules can be password-locked to prevent in-session override — and a common recommendation is to choose a password you will not recall under pressure, so the lock actually holds.

 The pre-commitment that matters